 - Shifts in added value: Added value in the mobility and logistics sector could shift towards additional services.

-- Integrated on-demand mobility: Mobility-as-a-Service (MaaS) concepts are becoming a standard offer in the long term.
+- Integrated on-demand mobility: Mobility-as-a-Service (MaaS) concepts will be part of the standard offering in the long-term.
 The customer can order, book and pay for transport easily and in real time.

-- Demographic developments are increasing pressure on the public sector to make use of favorable offers.
-Ordering behavior could also change and tenders expand to include on-demand, minibus and shuttle services.
+- Cost pressure on the public sector could increase: Ordering behavior could also change and tenders could expand to include on-demand, minibus and shuttle services.
 This increases the cost pressure on established providers.